blackhole077/potionomics_rl_environment/README.md

 The state space is well-understood in that the information about what is considered a 'good' potion is readily available (to a human player).
 Things like ratios, potion quality and potion traits, as well as how these interact with the end product, are accessible and easy to grasp.

-However, converting the visual aids into compter-friendly terms was not as straightforward as explained later.
+However, converting the visual aids into computer-friendly terms was not as straightforward as explained later.

 ## Challenges